 The Boy Who Harnessed the Windis a remarkable true story about human inventiveness and its power to overcome crippling adversity.
 It will inspire anyone who doubts the power of one individual's ability to change his community and better the lives of those around him.

-A project between Case Western Reserve University, The Western Reserve Historical Society and the northeastern Ohio community, the Encyclopedia represents the contributions of hundreds of academic scholars and talented amateur historians to the interpretation and understanding of the history of Greater Cleveland.
+Supports interpretation and understanding of the history of Greater Cleveland.
+A project between Case Western Reserve University, The Western Reserve Historical Society and the northeastern Ohio community, the Encyclopedia represents the contributions of hundreds of academic scholars and talented amateur historians.

 Papers of Charles F. Brush, Sr. (1849-1929), Ohio-born inventor and pioneer in the field of electric lighting, Brush is regarded as the inventor of the arc lighting system.
 The collection documents the professional and personal life of this well known Clevelander.